Cutting Up: Stereophile's Liszt Piano Sonata LP Page 3

 "It doesn't sound like digital at all."

 The side ended and we all examined the lacquer—without touching it.
 It looked perfect.
 Stan had spaced the grooves so that there seemed to be plenty of "land" between the dynamic grooves, and the 21-minute side spread over the blank evenly.
-This is tricky; you want to use as much of the disc as possible, but without bunching up too much music—especially dynamic passages—in those inner grooves where the groove velocity is so much faster.
+This is tricky; you want to use as much of the disc as possible, but without bunching up too much music—especially dynamic passages—in those inner grooves where the groove velocity is so much slower.

 Just to be on the safe side, we cut another side A. This, too, was uneventful.
 John remained on his knees, alternately chewing on his cuticles and the ends of his mustache.
 At side end, Chad, Stan, and I high-fived one another and started discussing lunch—it was going on 1pm.
 John interrupted our chatter.